Judith Mokobe

-Career
+Biography

 From Mainz, she trains as a member of USC Mainz, although she came to athletics relatively late, only starting in 2022.
 She won the 60 metres title at the U18 Rhineland-Palatinate Championship in January 2023.
 She went on to became the German youth champion in July 2023 in Rostock over 200 metres.

 She set a personal best for the 200 metres of 23.64 seconds in placing third at the 2024 German U23 Championships in Mönchengladbach as a 17 year-old.
 She was a semi-finalist in the 200 metres at the 2024 World Athletics U20 Championships in Lima, Peru.

 She competed at the Kurpfalz Gala in Weinheim for USC Mainz and set a personal best of 23.11 seconds for the 200 metres in May 2025.
 The time also improved the Rhineland-Palatinate record for U20 runners, which had been held by Andreas Bersch since 1982.
 It was also the fastest U20 time by a German runner since Gina Lückenkemper.